 “Here is another sheaf of the blackest paper/ set out for your stately, impoverished poems / feeling their way,” writes Frannie Lindsay.
-In Mercy “impoverished” is synonymous with longing, “stately” is synonymous with magnanimous.
+In If Mercy “impoverished” is synonymous with longing, “stately” is synonymous with magnanimous.
 Only “the blackest paper” could hold these haunted, prescient poems “feeling their way” through darkness to praise.
 Here praise is shaped by the fearlessness and fineness that constitute grace.
 Indeed, Frannie Lindsay’s astonishing poetry is synonymous with grace.
 Here is a beautiful book from one of our very best contemporary poets.

 “Frannie Lindsay’s elegant fifth collection is simultaneously elegiac and celebratory, a tribute to both “gone things” and the beautiful that remains.
 Her primary subjects are human, old and diminished and dying; but her expansive vision encompasses the animal and reaches toward the divine.
 Using haunting repetitions, extended sentences, and subtle transformations of a carefully-observed natural world, Lindsay creates poems that are both grounded and ineffable.
 Like the weeping beech tree in the cycle of poems that closes the book, the collection will be, for the reader, a “shrine / of sorrow and comfort both."

-—Martha Collins, author of Admit One: An American Scrapbook
+—Martha Collins, author of Night unto Night

 “Why, when Frannie Lindsay calls me to walk with her on the way of the cross, do I find myself saying yes, yes, thank you?
 Is it because her beautiful, pungent, sensual laments confirm that I’m not crazy, that the world is in fact as sad and full of grace as I thought?
 Is it because Lindsay has already written several fiercely lovely books of poems that are essential to me, such that now I will follow her voice absolutely anywhere?
 Yes, and yes, and thank you."

-Our Vanishing, her fourth title, received the 2012 Benjamin Saltman Award by Red Hen Press .
+Our Vanishing, her fourth title, received the 2012 Benjamin Saltman Award from Red Hen Press .
 Her other books are Mayweed (2009 Washington Prize, The Word Works); Lamb (Perugia Prize, Perugia 2006); and Where She Always Was (May Swenson Award, Utah State University Press, 2004).
 She is the 2008 winner in poetry of The Missouri Review Prize.
 Her work has appeared in The American Poetry Review, The Antioch Review, The Atlantic Monthly, Field, Poetry International, The Harvard Review, Shenandoah, The Tampa Review, and many other journals.
 It also appears in Best American Poetry 2014.
 Lindsay's work has also been featured in Ted Kooser’s column American Life in Poetry, and on Writer’s Almanac,Poetry Daily, and Verse Daily.
 She has received fellowships from the National Endowment for the Arts and the Massachusetts Cultural Council.
 She is a classical pianist.